top of page

 Critical Power Matters

-For Never Bonk Again to be accurate, having a reliable Critical Power (CP) value is essential.
+For the Adaptive W′ & Endurance Tracker to be accurate, having a reliable Critical Power (CP) value is essential.
 CP defines the boundary between sustainable effort and intensity that rapidly drains your limited energy reserves.
 When CP is accurate, fatigue, lactate accumulation, and bonk risk can be modeled realistically.
 When it isn’t, predictions become misleading.

 What Is Critical Power (CP) and W′?